3makkk/bedrock/README.md

 4. Set your site vhost document root to `/path/to/site/web/` (`/path/to/site/current/web/` if using deploys)

+5. Run `docker-compose up` on project root

-5. Access WP admin at `http://example.com/wp/wp-admin`
+5. Access WP admin at `http://localhost:8080/wp/wp-admin`

 Any other deployment method can be used as well with one requirement: